Lecture slides based on Baccelli, Błaszczyszyn, and Karray

 But thankfully randomness offers a path around this mountain.
 The approach is called Monte Carlo integration for estimating sums and integrals

 This is the second part of a series of posts on Mark chain Monte Carlo methods.
 The first part covers Markov chains.
 This posts covers the basics of Monte Carlo methods.
 The third part will combine the ideas from the first two parts.
-Overall, the three posts will sketch the mechanics of Markov chain Monte Carlo (MCMC) methods, whose importance and applications I detailed in a previous post.
+Overall, the three posts will sketch the mechanics of Markov chain Monte Carlo (MCMC) methods.

 We’ll focus on estimating sums, but the same logic applies to integrals.